 Fancloth uses microscale motors and miniature fans to provide lift

-Fancloth A lightweight, smart fabric mesh with powered microfans installed within approx. 1.5 mm mesh openings.
 Fancloth mesh size is affected by several factors; molecular motors can be made which are much smaller, but very small fans would be choked by atmospheric dust.
 Similarly, fancloth with mesh larger than 1.5mm create turbulent airflow and lose efficiency.
 Also important in fancloth use and design is the smart control system that allows the fancloth array to control each fan individually, ensuring smooth flight.